xapundel/think2020/README.md

 ### Proccess monitoring

-Commands below are optional, but can help with understanding that our Horizon agent is processing agreements and executing services deployment.
+Commands below are optional, but can help to understand the Horizon agent behaviour.

 Good way to monitor agreements & events our agent has for service deployments is to use `hzn` CLI command.